-Some locomotives are equipped with changeable tri-color class lights.
+The SD45X is equipped with changeable tri-color class lights (per prototype).
 The colors signified train status on the prototype:

-■ Green: Second section of the same train symbol/number

-☐ White: "Extra" train not shown in the timetable

-■ Red: Reverse move (pushers)
+- Green: Second section of the same train symbol/number - White: "Extra" train not shown in the timetable - Red: Reverse move (pushers)

-On your Rivet Counter model, you can press F5 to illuminate the class lights.
+On the model, you can press F5 to illuminate the class lights.
 A single press will activate a white light; press again, and it will change to green, and again to go to red.
 A fourth press will turn the class lights off and a fifth will start the cycle again.
 In DC operation the class lights will come on automatically and in the white color only.
 NOTE: Class lights will only show in white color in DC operation.